-35 lakh health cards given to CAPF personnel and their families: minister | Law-Order
+35 lakh health cards given to CAPF personnel and their families: Minister | Law-Order

 - India

-''There will be no limit for expenditure (under the scheme),'' the minister of state for home affairs said after giving out the last 10 cards to personnel of each of the Central Armed Police Forces, including the CRPF, BSF, ITBP and the SSB.
+''There will be no limit for expenditure (under the scheme),'' the minister of state for home affairs said after giving out the last 10 cards to personnel of each of the Central Armed Police Forces like the CRPF, BSF, ITBP, CISF and the SSB apart from the NSG and the Assam Rifles.

 The distribution of so many 'Ayushman' CAPF cards is a ''big achievement'', the minister said, adding that the aim of the scheme is to ensure good healthcare for the personnel of these forces and their families.

+The 'Ayushman' CAPF scheme is part of the 'Pradhan Mantri Jan Arogya Yojana', also called the 'Ayushman Bharat Yojana', which was launched by Prime Minister Narendra Modi on September 23, 2018.

+The scheme for the CAPFs was inaugurated for the personnel of the paramilitary forces and their families by Union Home Minister Amit Shah in Guwahati on January 23 last year.

-He said the beneficiaries of the scheme can avail ''cashless'' healthcare benefits at a chain of 24,000 hospitals across the country.
-Rai urged the chiefs of the CAPF forces to ensure that the personnel are able to utilise the benefits of the scheme without any problems and said the home ministry should be informed in case of any complaint or grievance.
+Rai urged the chiefs of the CAPFs to ensure that the personnel are able to utilise the benefits of the scheme without any problems and said the home ministry should be informed in case of any complaint or grievance.

 He also asked everybody to take precautions as Covid was spreading again in the country.